vitessio/website/content/en/blog/2020-05-19-vitess-cross-cell.md

 2. By default VTGate sends all queries(reads and writes) to the master.
 3. Replica reads can be performed by first issuing a `use ks@replica` where `ks` should be replaced by your keyspace name.
 4. VTGate will always prefer tables that are in the same cell over tablets in other cells despite the CellAlias.
-5. VTGate caches the CellAliases from the Topology Server, so if an alias is created/updated after the VTGate instance has been started then VTGate must be reloaded to fetch the CellAlias.
+5. VTGate caches the CellAliases from the Topology Server, so if an alias is created/updated after the VTGate instance has been started then VTGate must be restarted to fetch the CellAlias.
 This behaviour is similar to adding/removing new cells where the VTGate instances need to be restarted to udpate the `-cells_to_watch` values.